 An international leader in hardwired security, ADT has installed millions of systems.
 Installation is professionally done whether you’re getting ADT monitoring for the first time or transferring your service to a new home.

 ADT packages are a touch expensive compared to other brands we’ve tested.
 This trait may be ADT’s biggest weakness.
-Sometimes this bargain comes in the form of waived installation fees or a percentage-off discount on monthly plans.
+But on the bright side, ADT doesn’t shy away from offering deals in the form of waived installation fees or a percentage-off discount on monthly plans.
 From what we’ve seen, these providers are constantly changing it up to keep people on their toes.
 If you’re considering ADT, it’s worth researching these discounts.
 Learn more about current ADT deals and promotions here.

 Did You Know: Some insurance companies offer a discount on home insurance if you have a monitored home security system like ADT installed.4

 Throughout our research and testing, ADT shined in several categories.
 Their packages and pricing are straightforward, and their monitoring costs are reasonably priced for what you get, especially the ADT Smart Home plan.
 Also, the company offers a generous 6-month, money-back guarantee, which is the best guarantee we’ve seen in the industry (certain restrictions apply).
 Overall, ADT users can expect their dollars to stretch with these products and services.
 All in all, the value is certainly there for those who can afford it.